Marketing and Communications Overview

 DIVISION AND DEPARTMENT LOGOS

-Student Affairs departmental logos can be found at: SA Shared—Divisional Information—Department Logos and Marketing Info.
-Specialized logos, icons, badges, and wordmarks can be developed for programs and services (not departments) by contacting Janine.
+Student Affairs departmental logos can be found at: SA Shared—Divisional Information—Logos and Marketing Info.
+Specialized logos, icons, badges, and wordmarks can be developed for programs and services (not departments) by utilizing the Project Request Form.

 While our office will design promotional materials for Student Affairs staff, any student organization or department outside of the division who wants to utilize the OCC goal area icons on their marketing materials should adhere to the following guidelines: